Skip to main content

 • Work Description: An optional field used to expand on the work order.

 • Due Date: An optional field used to help remind you and your users of deadlines.
 You can even sort the work order page by due date to help you organize and prioritize.
+You can only enter the date, not a specific time of day.

 • Status: Also a sortable field on the work order page, set the status to track the progress of your work order.
-The default status is Not Started.
+(The default status is Not Started.)

 • Priority: Set an optional priority of Low, Medium, or High for sorting purposes on the work order page.

 • Assignees: Assign one or more users to take charge of the work order.
 Check the optional checkbox to Notify Assignee(s) if you want these users to receive email notifications for updates to this work order.
-Note that they will also receive an email notification that they were assigned this work order.
+(Note that they will also receive an email notification that they were assigned this work order.)

 4. You can also upload any necessary files.
 Click Save when complete.